CoRe-GS: Coarse-to-Refined Gaussian Splatting with Semantic Object Focus

 \subsection{Research Gap}

-Scene editing \cite{ye_gaussian_2024,schieber_semantics-controlled_2024,zhang_3ditscene_2024}, path planning \cite{peralta_next-best_2020,chen_gennbv_2024}, and camera selection \cite{jiang_fisherrf_2023} have already been extensively researched, but there is still room for improvement in optimizing the semantic representations used in these contexts.
-Complete semantic training is costly, and subsequent \ac{poi} extraction often leads to inconsistencies (e.g., floaters).
-We introduce \approach, a \ac{poi} refinement approach \ac{gs} that uses a segmentation-ready \ac{gs} for initial understanding and selectively refines \ac{poi}, achieving high-quality results with significantly reduced training time.
+Scene editing \cite{ye_gaussian_2024,schieber_semantics_controlled_2024,zhang_3ditscene_2024}, camera path planning \cite{peralta_next-best_2020,chen_gennbv_2024}, and camera selection \cite{jiang_fisherrf_2023} rely on high-quality scene representations.
+Especially for editing, current approaches require costly global semantic training, although downstream tasks depend primarily on accurate semantics at a sparse set of \acp{poi}.
+Moreover, semantic inconsistencies are amplified during \ac{poi} extraction, often resulting in 3D outliers (floaters).
+We introduce \approach, a \ac{poi}-refinement strategy for \ac{gs} that leverages a segmentation-ready scene representation for global understanding and selectively refines task-relevant \acp{poi}, achieving high-quality results with substantially reduced training cost.